Camino de Santiago

 ARRIVAL: Participants may arrive in Madrid (Adolfo Suárez Madrid–Barajas Airport – MAD) anytime BEFORE 12 pm (Time in Madrid, Spain) on Saturday, May 29th, the participants will meet at the Madrid Airport (MAD) at that time.
 Pilgrims will be given instructions for meeting location.
 The Experience officially begins at 12 pm in Madrid on 5/29, any prior travel arrangements are the responsibility of the participant.

-DEPARTURE: Participants will arrive back in Madrid at approximately 11pm on July 5th.
-One night of lodging (July 5th to the 6th) in Madrid IS INCLUDED in the Trip Cost.
-The Experience officially ends at 8am on July 6th.
+DEPARTURE: Participants will arrive back in Madrid at approximately 11pm on June 11th.
+One night of lodging (June 11th to June 12th) in Madrid IS INCLUDED in the Trip Cost.
+The Experience officially ends at 8am on June 12th.
 Participants who wish to remain for extra time may do so on their own.
 You do not have to stay in Madrid until 8am, especially if you find an early-AM flight you prefer.
 Transportation to the airport is the responsibility of each participant, but we can help you get a taxi or take public transit.
 In the past, our pilgrims have often traveled to the airport together since they’re on flights departing at or near the same time.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.
-We will be coordinating for pilgrims to travel together from Denver and Philadelphia if you wish to depart from either of those two cities.
+We will be coordinating for pilgrims to travel together from Denver if that is where you wish to depart from.